 |Dishwasher safe jars|

 All jars are made of stainless steel and have excellent built quality.
 The Tritan jars are shatterproof.
-It is the only option that has dishwasher friendly design with jars having small holes that allow water to seep out.
+It is the only option that has a dishwasher-friendly design with jars having small holes that allow water to seep out.

 The performance is also quite good.
 You can grind various tough and soft ingredients with ease.
 We have tried grinding spices like turmeric and garam masala and also rice.
 Though there was some coarse residue after grinding, the overall grinding performance was pretty good.
 Note however that all ingredients have to be chopped to about an inch size.
 Else, it may overload the mixer grinder.